Market Forces

 Demographic Trends:

-• Dublin city population: approximately 1.4 million in greater Dublin area
+• Dublin population: approximately 1.4 million people

-• Percentage of households renting: approximately 28% nationally, higher in Dublin city centre
+• Percentage of households renting: approximately 38% - 42%

 • Average household size: declining trend toward smaller households (1-2 persons)